Alexandria Gang Prevention Community Task Force

 Additionally, the Gang Task Force continues to partner with the Substance Abuse Prevention Coalition of Alexandria and the Alexandria Campaign on Adolescent Pregnancy to provide cross-training to educate community members about risky behaviors.
 This collaborative training provides information about behaviors related to gangs, substance abuse and teen pregnancy in a single session.

-The Gang Task Force conducts outreach during National Night Out on an annual basis and authors a newsletter to complement continued visibility on local and regional websites.
-Thus far in Fiscal Year 2015, over 800 members of the local and regional community have received outreach and education on the topic of gangs and commercial sexual exploitation of children.
+The Gang Task Force conducts outreach during National Night Out on an annual basis.
+In Fiscal Year 2021, 1426 local, regional, and state-wide audience members received outreach and education on the topic of gangs and commercial sexual exploitation of children.

 Subcommittee on Family Reunification: The Gang Task Force leads discussions with other City agencies and professionals regarding reunification and trauma issues related to youth within the community.
 As a result, the Task Force has initiated programs to provide personnel development for professional staff and alignment of services and programs to support families who are experiencing reunification.
 Family reunification refers to families in which one or both parents have left their child in their country of origin to immigrate to the United States.
 The children are left behind in their home countries with relatives or family friends for a period of time (ranging anywhere from a few months up to fifteen or more years) until they join their family member here in the United States.
 In 2014, the United States Office of Refugee Resettlement reported that in FY 2014 3,387 children placed with family members in Virginia: http://www.acf.hhs.gov/programs/orr/programs/ucs/state-by-state-uc-placed-sponsors .
 The Subcommittee on Family Reunification seeks to train City professional staff about this topic and provides support and services to children and families who have experienced reunification.